 - Muzzle Discipline.
 Watch where you point that muzzle.
 Never point it at something you aren’t willing to destroy.

 Following this protocol will ensure you never have a gun accident while cleaning your gun.
 Guns are serious tools.
 All too often, people get a little too complacent because they are so dang comfortable around guns… until there’s an accident.
+LANCE Tactical makes an excellent and compact gun cleaning kit if you need one.
+It is very high quality and one we definitely recommend.

 Copyright 2020 – All Rights Reserved, Safe Family Defense LLC